naga733/chest-imaging-assistant-x-rays-ct-scans/README.md

 - Downloadable Reports & Visuals Option to download PDF reports, heatmap overlays, and predictions for offline reference or record-keeping.

 ---
+## Explanation of CT scan pipeline in Simple terms
+1. A Ct scan isn't a single image, it's a stack of hundreds of slices that forms a 3D structure of the chest.
+Before doing anything with it, we first trim the pixel values to meaningful range (called HU windowing) so lungs and soft tissue stand out clearly.
+Then we resize and normalize the slices so every scan looks similar.
+2. Used a Vision Transformer trained specifically on CT-scans to understand what's inside the image.
+CT-ViT looks at the scan the way a radiologist would: it scans through slices, picks out patterns( nodules, textures, densities), and turns that into numberical information called embeddings.
+Like compact summaries.
+3. The CT encoder produces 512 dimensional vectors, but LLM expects a much larger input(4096 dims).
+The projection layer reshapes the CT information into the format that LLM expects.
+4. We feed it into the LLM where it uses its language skills to turn that information into a written radiology report.
+5. LLaMA has billions of parameters, and updating them all would require a massive GPU.
+LoRA solves this by adding small "training patches" on top of the model.
+During training, we only update these patches and leave the main model untouched.
+This makes fine-tuning possible even on less computational power.
+6. After training, the model can take a new, unseen CT scan and produce a report in plain English.
+It describes what it sees and generates a report.

+---
 ## Tech Stack

 | Layer         | Technologies                                                                 |